 Hydrotherapy and pregnancy

-Water-based exercise can be highly beneficial for pregnant women for many reasons.
 In this blog, Jessica Pratley, outlines some of the benefits that can be associated.

-Antenatal pool classes:
+Antenatal pool classes

-Antenatal Hydrotherapy exercise classes can start from 14 weeks of pregnancy.
 Classes are generally 45 minutes long and involve exercises such as gentle cardio, stretching, general strengthening, pelvic floor and deep abdominal exercises.
-It is a great way to remain active, meet other expectant mothers and let the water take the weight off your joints.

 A review by your obstetrician or GP is recommended before commencing the hydrotherapy class.